 A website designer or a developer implements your demands and requests for the most part and at times, they will give you advice and recommendations.
 But in the end, you know what your business needs and what a website can add to it.
 Therefore, you need to specify what you want to get out of a website.

 Do you want it to be an e-commerce website or an introductory site that increases awareness of your business?
 Do you want it to look friendly or professional?
 What options does it give to the audience, can they sign up and perform something online or is it going to be an educational platform where they can enroll and learn something new?

-In addition to design, an option that has become prominently popular is paying attention to the User eXperience(UX).
-UX of the website comes ahead of design and determines how a user experiences working with your website.
+In addition to design, an option that has become prominently popular is paying attention to the User Experience(UX).
+The UX of the website comes ahead of design and determines how a user experiences working with your website.

 In order to find out which type of website suits your business best to design and what kind of experience you want your users to have on your website, it’s better to do some research, on your competitor’s or similar businesses’ websites.
-Hire a market researcher, will provide you with a bunch of procedures for determining the viability of a new product or company services regards to customer’s needs.
+Hire a market researcher, who will provide you with a bunch of procedures for determining the viability of a new product or company services regard to customers’ needs.

 3. Determine if you want an in-house or a freelance designer or developer

 Depending on your budget and your demands, you might want to hire an in-house or freelance designer or developer.
-If your budget allows it and you need someone who works close to you with whom you can interact constantly and get feedbacks, then having an in-house designer or developer is the better choice.
-Especially if your work progresses constantly and it’s not just a one time project.
+If your budget allows it and you need someone who works close to you with whom you can interact constantly and get feedback, then having an in-house designer or developer is the better choice.
+Especially if your work progresses constantly and it’s not just a one-time project.